Assessing the role of interatomic position matrix elements in tight-binding calculations of optical properties: Discussion

-\emph{Acknowledgements} -- We thank David Vanderbilt and Michele Modugno for discussions, and Stepan Tsirkin for sharing the {\tt irrep} computer code that determines the mirror eigenvalues of the Bloch states~\cite{irrep} as well as for a previous collaboration on related work.
+\emph{Acknowledgements} -- We thank David Vanderbilt, Michele Modugno and Stepan Tsirkin for discussions.
 This work was supported by Grant No.~FIS2016-77188-P from the Spanish Ministerio de Econom\'ia y Competitividad.
-This project has also received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 839237.
+This project has also received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 839237 and the European Research Council (ERC) grant agreement No 946629.